 Hands-on Healthcare Education

-The Simulation Centre boasts over 21,000 square feet of high-tech simulation space that mimics a variety of hospital and long-term care settings.
+The Simulation Centre offers over 23,000 square feet of high-tech simulation space that replicates a variety of home, clinic, hospital, and long-term care settings.
 The Simulation Centre will also provide you with access to innovative technology, a state-of–the–art facility and highly experienced faculty that will position you for success.

 Our facility includes:

 Six 12-bed Simulation Practice Labs

 Four high-fidelity suites

 The Health eHome – a fully functioning bachelor apartment

 George Brown is a leader in simulation education.
 Our Simulationists are highly qualified and their collective experience represents a critical mass of expertise that is not duplicated anywhere else in Ontario (view faculty bios).
 Our Technologists who support the delivery of simulation are also highly credentialed and experienced and are committed to student success.

 Our simulation education programming will provide you with the opportunity to work through a wide range of healthcare scenarios in a variety of settings.
 Guided by the principles of interprofessional practice, you will learn how to provide quality safe care to infants, children and adults.
 These experiences will prepare you for future clinical placement and work environments.